gabrieljablonski/dgg-chat-bot/README.md

 and invokes any functions registered to that command.
 Registering a command can be done with the `DGGChatBot().on_command()` decorator.

-As it is with the `dgg_chat` package, all handlers are called synchronously, that is, a handler will only be called after the previous one finished its work.
+As it is with the `dgg-chat` package, all handlers are called synchronously, that is, a handler will only be called after the previous one finished its work.
 If you want to do time intensive tasks, the asynchronous aspect has to be done manually.
 Native asynchronous support might be implemented in the future.